Energy Manager Salary

 - Develop and implement energy conservation initiatives aimed at reducing overall utility costs across the company.

 Search for more jobs:

 Popular Skills for Energy Manager

-Job skills reported by Energy Managers are limited.
-Those who have experience with Project Management, Energy Conservation & Efficiency, and Energy / Utilities can expect to be compensated well for these skills.
-Those familiar with Energy / Utilities also tend to know Project Management.
+Energy Managers only report a few specific skills.
+Those who have experience with Energy Conservation & Efficiency, Project Management, and Energy / Utilities can expect to be compensated well for these skills.
+Most people who know Energy / Utilities also know Project Management.

 Pay by Experience Level for Energy Manager

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 For Energy Managers, more experience in the field does not usually mean bigger paychecks.
 Folks with fewer than five years of experience take home $69K on average, and those who have worked for five to 10 years see a bigger median salary of $74K.
 Energy Managers with one to two decades of relevant experience report an average salary of approximately $86K.
 Energy Managers who surpass 20 years on the job report pay that isn't as high as one would expect; the median compensation for this crowd sits around $90K.